Four keys to innovative Sales and Operations Planning

 First, let’s define the term.
-S&OP is a monthly integrated business management process that empowers leadership to focus on key supply chain management drivers, including sales, marketing, demand management, production planning, inventory management, and new product introduction.
+S&OP is a monthly integrated business management process that empowers leadership to focus on key supply chain management drivers, including sales, marketing, demand management, inventory management, and new product introduction.
 S&OP helps your executives make the right decisions quickly and consistently.

 So what’s the problem with the old way of S&OP?
 Why is this next generation essential?
 Here’s the bottom line.
 The old way of S&OP is slow, spreadsheet-driven, disconnected, and can’t adjust quickly enough to keep up with today’s fast-shifting market.
 When a brand’s popularity can skyrocket because of a celebrity’s tweet and an entire supply chain must be reorganized overnight because of a natural disaster, you have to be ready to respond at a moment’s notice.
 Strong connections and speed lead to confidence.